 \begin{ex} \begin{enumerate} \item[(a)] Let $G=H_1\ast _{A=B} H_2$ be the amalgamated product of groups $H_1,H_2$ corresponding to an isomorphism $\iota\colon A\to B$ between subgroups $A\le H_1$ and $B\le H_2$.
 Then $G$ is weakly hyperbolic relative to $\{ H_1, H_2\}$ and $X=\emptyset$.
 Indeed it is easy to verify that $\G $ is quasi-isometric to the Bass-Serre tree of $G$ (see, e.g., \cite{Osi04}).
 The natural relative presentation

 is obviously bounded.
 Moreover it easily follows from the normal form theorem for amalgamated products \cite[Ch.
 IV, Theorem 2.6]{LS} that (\ref{amprod}) has linear relative isoperimetric function.
 The definition of $Y_\lambda $ from Lemma \ref{Ylambda} gives $Y_1=A$, $Y_2=B$ in this case.
-Hence by part (b) of Lemma \ref{omega}, for the corresponding relative metrics on $H_1$ and $H_2$ we have $\d _1\sim _{Lip} \d _A$ and $\d _2\sim _{Lip} \d _B$. \item[(b)] Similarly if $G$ is an HNN-extension of a group $H$ with associated subgroups $A,B\le H$, then $G$ is weakly hyperbolic relative to $H$ and $X=\{ t\}$, where $t$ is the stable letter.
+Hence by part (b) of Lemma \ref{omega}, for the corresponding relative metrics on $H_1$ and $H_2$ we have $\widehat\d _1\sim _{Lip} \d _A$ and $\widehat\d _2\sim _{Lip} \d _B$, where $d_A$ and $d_B$ are the word metrics on $H_1$ and $H_2$ with respect to the subsets $A$ and $B$, respectively (note that these metrics only take values in $0,1,\infty$).

+\item[(b)] Similarly if $G$ is an HNN-extension of a group $H$ with associated subgroups $A,B\le H$, then $G$ is weakly hyperbolic relative to $H$ and $X=\{ t\}$, where $t$ is the stable letter.